Large Cap Stocks and Funds With Their Effect on the Economy

 1. Large cap companies are stable.
 This size makes them less likely to go out of business, so they are a safer investment than small cap companies.
 But their stock prices may not grow as fast as smaller companies.
 It's hard for them to quickly grow when they are already the market leader.
 Most of these companies are the top business in their industry.

 2. Investors flock to large cap companies during the downturn in the business cycle.
-That's because they are a safer investment.
+They are a safer investment.
 That doesn't mean they are immune to recessions.
 It just means they are more likely to withstand a slowdown without going out of business altogether.

 3. These stocks pay dividends.
 That creates another source of income for conservative investors.
 The companies pay dividends because they know the stock price probably won't appreciate in value as fast as a growth company.
 These companies may be very profitable, but just don't have opportunities to grow.

-They must compensate investors for the stagnant stock price, and have the earnings to do it with dividends.
+They must compensate investors for the stagnant stock price and have the earnings to do it with dividends.
 Also, the dividend payments are a useful source of income when bond yields are low.
-That usually happens when the government is trying to stimulate the economy.
-That's when the Federal Reserve lowers the fed funds rate, and all other interest rates fall as a result.
+That happens when the government is trying to stimulate the economy.
+The Federal Reserve lowers the fed funds rate and all other interest rates fall as a result.

 Large Cap Versus Small Cap Pros and Cons